 These are just some of the important Arts journals we have subscriptions to at FSU.
 While most journals are available online many print titles in the visual arts are not, but they remain equally important resources.
 Check the Libraries' catalog for complete access and holdings information.

 Research tip: when looking for a specific journal you can search by its ISSN, rather than its title.
-Like a book's ISBN, journals have an 8 digit ISSN that uniquely identifies them (example: Flash Art is 0394-1493).
+Like a book's ISBN, journals have an 8 digit ISSN that uniquely identifies them (example: Flash Art is 0394-1493). |

-An online database of abstracts of worldwide literature related to the management and conservation of international material cultural heritage from 1932 and on.
+AATA Online is an online database of abstracts of worldwide literature related to the management and conservation of international material cultural heritage from 1932 and on.

-Abbreviation: artbibmod
+Abbreviation: aata

-Coverage: 1966–Current
+Coverage: 1932–Current

 Type: Indexes / Catalogs